 Most regular airline carriers charge you extra for bags over a certain weight and all discount airlines definitely do.
 Traveling for over 595 days consecutively taught us a lot of things!
-One of those lessons was you need to pack a lot less than you think you do to be comfortable traveling!
+One of those lessons is you need to pack a lot less than you think to be comfortable traveling!

-Keep track of all of the things (pants, shorts, dress style for women, and tee shirt style) you like to wear for fit and comfort.
+Keep track of all of the things (pants, shorts, shirts, and dress style for women) you like to wear for fit and comfort.
 Pack those things to take on your trip.
 Granted we do pack for four seasons, we travel light and have never been unprepared for any situation.
-Most people don’t pack year round weather so our best advice to cut the chaff is skipping the “just in case stuff” and “extra choices” to travel lighter.
+Most people don't pack year round weather so our best advice to cut the chaff is skipping the "just in case stuff" and "extra choices" to travel lighter.

 18. DIY your own walking tour

 Download and take your own walking tour.
 Rick Steeves has some really good ones, seriously!

 19. Get an unlocked phone and apps to text people anywhere in the world

 We travel with unlocked cell phones and buy local sim cards in places we visit.
 This is a cheap and easy way to stay connected on the road.
 No roaming charges is a very good thing.
 They are ridiculously high for Canadians.
 Unlocked cell phones sell for between $49 to $800 depending on the functionality you need on your phone.
 We need to use Google Maps and a translator on our phones so we prefer a phone with at least 16 gigs of memory.
 They cost between $200 and $300.
 A lot cheaper than roaming charges.

 WhatsApp and Viber allow you to text and call people around the world, free!
 Call or video chat with friends and family using Skype, Vonage or even Facebook.
 Skype helped Facebook build video calling right into the chat!
 One click on the call button in the chat window and you can make Facebook conversations live.

 20. Try some of the money saving tricks we use most